Here is the CMT Uptime check phrase

 Peter A. Lichtenberg

-Distinguished Service Professor, Wayne State University
+Distinguished Service Professor of Psychology and Gerontology, Wayne State University

 B.A., Washington University in St. Louis,